Boston police boat comes to rescue of stranded groom

 Patrick Mahoney was scheduled to get married on Thompson Island in the middle of Boston Harbor on Saturday, but the boat that was supposed to ferry him to the island where his bride-to-be was already waiting broke down, police said in a post on their website.

 It gets worse.
-The groomsmen, the photographer, DJ, and floral arrangements were also stuck on the mainland.
+The groomsmen, photographer, DJ and floral arrangements were also stuck on the mainland.

 Enter Matthews, who transported more than a dozen people to the island on his police boat so Mahoney’s marriage to Hannah Crawford could go on as scheduled.